The Motels: Current incarnation: The Motels

 At the end of 2012, The Motels opened for The Go-Go's at the Hollywood Bowl, their first performance at this venue.
 Reviews were positive.
 On her birthday, January 19, 2013, Martha signed with manager Greg Sims of Vesuvio Entertainment.
 The Motels began 2013 performances on January 25 at the NAMM convention in their "Living Legends" special concert series on the Main Stage.
 This was the beginning of a new rise in the band's popularity and success.
 A coast-to-coast summer tour ensued, where they performed with acts such as Bow Wow Wow.

 During the 2013 tour, the band was listed in flyers and websites as "Martha Davis and the Motels", with a lineup consisting of Nicholas Johns (bass), Eric Gardner (drums), Clint Walsh (guitar) and Marty Jourard (sax/keyboards).
 Subsequently, original Motels sax and keyboard player Marty Jourard rejoined the band for many 2014 dates, including a sellout show at the Whisky a Go Go, which was celebrating its 50th anniversary.
 Jourard continues to be a permanent fixture today.
-The Whisky a Go Go concert was recorded with Emmy Award–winning cinematographer Roy H. Wagner and with direction by choreographer Denise Faye, known for her work on Chicago and Burlesque.
+The Whisky a Go Go concert was recorded with Emmy Award-winning cinematographer Roy H. Wagner and with direction by choreographer Denise Faye, known for her work on Chicago and Burlesque.
 2014 also included an Australian tour and a summer tour with The Go-Go's dubbed Replay America.
 The years 2015 and 2016 saw many more concerts, which included a "Lost 80s Live" tour with bands such as Flock of Seagulls, Berlin, Tommy Tutone, and Wang Chung.

 Currently, The Motels, under new management, are touring the U.S. playing new material, along with their vast back catalog.
 The 27-song collection If Not Now Then When was released March 10, 2017, consisting of songs recorded between 2002 and 2006.

 In January 2023, a US show was announced: the band will play at the Cruel World Festival in Pasadena, California on May 20, 2023.

+In 2024, The Motels toured as part of the Abducted by the 80's tour across the US and Canada with fellow 1980s acts Wang Chung, Men Without Hats, and Naked Eyes.